oiivantsov/hsl-substack/README.md

-## From Raw Bus Data to a Real-Time Lakehouse: How I Built a Streaming Data Pipeline for Helsinki Public Transport
+# Building a Real-Time Transport Lakehouse
+*2M Events · Sub-Minute Latency · Under $1/Month*

 In September, over just two days, I processed around 2 million real-time events from Helsinki’s public transport system.
 This made it possible to monitor, with sub-minute latency, how many buses were on the road, what the average delays were, and much more.